ItsShamed/ItsShamed/README.md

 Also a gamer, a weeb and a musician!
 Student at EPITA.

-***Do not take this profile too seriously and expects things from me!
-I'm just having fun while learning!***
+***Do not take this profile too seriously and expect things from me!
+I'm just having fun while learning! (this my profile sucks a lot lol)***

 <br>